Najip/SSDT-BATT_Auto_Gen/README.md

 ---

-> **I continue this project since ECEnabler only supports Field Unit objects larger than 8 bit (1 byte) in EmbeddedControl regions but not in SystemMemory OperationRegions.
-I have submitted an issue here: https://github.com/1Revenger1/ECEnabler/issues/34, but the developer has indicated it’s not planned.**
+> **I continue this project since `ECEnabler` only supports Field Unit objects larger than 8 bit (1 byte) for `EmbeddedControl` regions but not in `SystemMemory` OperationRegions.
+This script still useful for `SystemMemory` based EC found on some Laptops.**

 ---